mozilla-services/merino-py/docs/dev/testing.md

 service components, with lower development, maintenance and execution costs compared with higher level tests, such as contract tests.

+To execute integration tests, use: `make integration-tests`

 Integration tests are located in the `tests/integration` directory.
 They use pytest and the FastAPI `TestClient` to send requests to specific merino endpoints and verify responses as well as other outputs, such as logs.
 Tests are organized according to the API path under test.
 Any type aliases or models dedicated for test should be stored in the `types.py` and `models.py` modules respectively.
 The `conftest.py` modules contains common utilities in fixtures.

+For a breakdown of fixtures in use per test, use: `make test-fixtures`

 Available fixtures include:

 #### FilterCaplogFixture